 Make special posts to advertise events, releases, or get people to follow your Page on Facebook or your Twitter stream.
 There are a few apps that help you write on top of Instagram photos, creating beautiful and professional CTAs.
 We’ll go into these in our next blog post.

-Instagram stories are a new feature within Instagram where users can share their day with their followers!
+Instagram stories are a feature within Instagram where users can share their day with their followers!
 You can post just simple photos of you going about your day, or you can record short videos.
 You can even use boomerang to make a looped post.
 Within this feature, you can also add a link that the viewer will have to swipe up to open.
 This can be used to promote a lot of different things – you can ask your followers to follow your other socials, send out a link to buy your new song or album on iTunes, etc.

-Instagram now has live streaming.
+Instagram also has live streaming.
 When you start one of these live streams, a notification is sent out to your followers to notify them that you are live!
 There is also a comment feature that happens in real time, so you can answer questions that your followers are sending in.
 This is a great way to connect with your fans on a more personal level, or to make announcements in a new, creative way!

 Other Tools and Apps to Optimize Your Account